 Part 2.
-Antique Edison Phonograph Model Identification
+Antique Edison phonograph models (outside horn)

 Every author likes to see the words comprehensive and authoritative used in describing his efforts.
 I, on the other hand, would like to plead that this effort is neither comprehensive nor authoritative.
 I am going to show you mugshots of the usual suspects, what you're most likely to find, and help you identify them.
 You may well run into some rare model that's not depicted; if so, just remember that this is the only guide on the internet to antique Edison phonographs that flouts the claim that it is not comprehensive and authoritative.